Overview

 Getting There

 The castle is a 20‑minute drive from Belfast city centre.
 Public transport options include the Metro bus service (routes 6A/6B) that stops near the Antrim Road.
-For cyclists, the park’s dedicated cycle paths connect to the city’s wider network.
+For cyclists, the park’s dedicated cycle paths connect to the city’s wider network, offering a scenic ride up to the castle.